shahamitr/crud-app/README.md

 ```
 ***NOTE: epoly library is not available on node package manager, so you need to install it from bower only.

-2. include required library from the CDN, Sliding marker and Marker animate.
+2.include required library from the CDN, Sliding marker and Marker animate.
 Marker animate converts all the google map marker and make it capable of sliding on google map.

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/marker-animate-unobtrusive/0.2.8/vendor/markerAnimate.js"></script>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/marker-animate-unobtrusive/0.2.8/SlidingMarker.min.js"></script>
 ```

-3. include the files of the module in your app, as the component of the library is decoupled in different files, so the files
+3.include the files of the module in your app, as the component of the library is decoupled in different files, so the files

 ```html
 <script src="scripts/common/map/google-maps-animation.module.js" type="text/javascript"></script>